Women photographers: International women photographers after the 1950s

 During the second half of the 20the century, illustrated magazines such as National Geographic and photo books found growing world-wide audiences, and some women photojournalists became famous through their work on exotic places and people.

 Leni Riefenstahl, a German filmmaker who had made propaganda films for the Nazi regime during the 1930s and 1940s, turned to photography in the 1960s.
 In her second career, she became known for her pictures of tribal life in southern Sudan through her books Die Nuba (translated as "The Last of the Nuba") and Die Nuba von Kau ("The Nuba People of Kau").
 While American photography critic Susan Sontag saw "fascist aesthetics" in these images, and elaborated her kind of criticism of the foreigner's view and interpretation of archaic African lifestyles in her collection of essays On Photography, where Sontag argues that the proliferation of photographic images had begun to establish a "chronic voyeuristic relation" of the viewers to the subjects portrayed.
 On the other hand, other critics, such as American writer and photographer Eudora Welty reviewed Die Nuba positively.
-Riefenstahl later also photographed the 1972 Olympic Games in Munich and published photos of underwater life and celebreties like Mick and Bianca Jagger.
+Riefenstahl later also photographed the 1972 Olympic Games in Munich and published photos of underwater life and celebrities like Mick and Bianca Jagger.

 Among 14 books published by American photographer Carol Beckwith and Australian Angela Fisher, there are photographs of the Dinka people in southern Sudan and other African ethnic groups like the Maassai that have earned them renown for their aesthetically crafted images of the Dinka's ancient ways of cattle raising.
 Margaret Courtney-Clarke (born 1949) is a Namibian documentary photographer and photojournalist, living in Swakopmund.
 Her work "frequently explores the resilience of communities enduring the rapidly shifting landscapes of Namibia", and she has produced a trilogy of books on the art of African women.

 Graciela Iturbide (born 1942) from Mexico has had numerous exhibitions and international recognition since the 1970s for her black-and-white photos of Mexican women, often depicting scenes from indigenous communities.